-The first reference to the existence of the parish in Wschowa comes from a document from 1326, in which the local parson Jordan served as a witness.
-The church itself had probably existed before.
-In 1498, it was already a brick building that was destroyed many times during the numerous fires of Wschowa, among others in 1435 and 1529.
-During the Reformation, for several years, the temple was used by Protestants who returned it over to the Catholic community in 1604.
+During the Reformation, for several years, the church was used by Protestants who returned it to the Catholic community in 1604.
 Once again the church burned down in 1685.
-Eventually, the temple was rebuilt in 1720-1726 according to the Italian architect Pompeo Ferrari.
-In this state the church has survived to this day.
+Only the chancel was to be saved then.
+Eventually, the church was rebuilt in 1720-1726 according to the Italian architect Pompeo Ferrari.
+In this state it has survived to modern times.